S3 EP7: Emma Doran

 Oh, that was pointless.

-Yeah.
 Did you try and ask for free clothes?
-Did you try and pull any sort of
+Did you try and pull any sort of photos?
+Because I know you're doing a photo shoot.
+You can be like, come on, give us something.

 So there was like, we'll do hair and makeup, but we're not giving you clothes.
-We know what you're like.

-Is that what it's going to say the dreaded model zone?
+So do you think it'll say clothes model zone?
+Is that what it's going to say?
+The dreaded model zone.
 Model zone.
-Yeah, we will.

 And when you insta post, you go, thanks so much to Emma Doran for dressing me like this.

-Must be a very tiring part of that social media existence of having to thank everybody who gave you some socks five years ago.
+It must be a very tiring part of that social media existence of having to thank everybody who gave you some socks five years ago.
 And I'd be frantically thinking, who gave me these?

 Who's bought me this tea?

 I think Jamie just picked this up at Primark.
-Do I thank her for just this photo I haven't really included?
-Do people need this information?
-What's happening here?
+Do I thank her for just this photo?
+I haven't really included.

 This is how the game works because people see you thanking people and then they send you more stuff in the hope they'll get thanked.
 As we've covered before,

-the only time I've ever tried to do this was when for a joke, I pretended that my gigs were sponsored by Swarfega, the non-toxic paint-removing hand cleaner, and got a letter from Swarfega to say cease and desist, trying to say that we have sponsored your comedy, Mr.
+the only time I've ever tried to do this was when, for a joke, I pretended that my gigs were sponsored by Swarfega, the non-toxic paint removing hand cleaner, and got a letter from Swarfega to say cease and desist, trying to say that we have sponsored your comedy, Mr.

 Funny Joker Man.
 So, yeah, that doesn't work out for me.